Scoring Methodology

 The Two-Tier System

-Traditional supplement scores combine two fundamentally different questions into one grade: does this ingredient work, and did this brand make the product well?
-That produces misleading results.
-A well-manufactured product with zero clinical evidence gets the same grade as a poorly-labeled product backed by strong research.
-They are not the same problem.
+When you look at a single supplement score somewhere, it is usually answering two very different questions at once: does this ingredient work, and did this brand make the product well?
+Mashing them together hides what you actually need to know.
+A nicely made product with zero clinical evidence ends up looking the same as a sloppily labeled product backed by strong research.
+Those are not the same problem, and you should not have to untangle them yourself.

 Evidence Rating